ichiro-kazusa/PDFCon/README.md

 PDFCon
 ======================

 PDFCon is a pdf manupilating tool with GUI.
-Powered by pikepdf/wxWidgets.
+Powered by pikepdf/wxWidgets, requires python &ge; 3.8  .

 This program now impelemts functions to concat/encrypt/decrypt PDF.
 It tested only on Windows.